hakamaq/gulp-css-to-polymer/README.md

     prefix: 'tg-',
     // string to be used for the end of the file name & module ids.
     suffix: '-styles',
-    // boolean, determines how the styles are generated as differentate between Polymer and Polymer PWA
-    pwa: true // default is false,
 }
 ```